bkorkmaz29/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Examples of algorithms and data structures
+Examples of algorithms and data structures.